 They analyze the behavior by breaking it down into what is today called a Funnel.

 A Funnel in Online World

 In principle, it is the same in the online world as well.

-In the online world this procedure or the little steps, are even better trackable than in the brick and mortar store.
+The good thing in the online world is that this procedure (or the little steps) is much better trackable than in the brick-and-mortar store.

-- Direct Business – It can be a site like Amazon.
-People go to Amazon most likely because of 1 intention and that is to buy stuff.
+- Direct Business – It can be an e-commerce page or website like Amazon.
+People go to Amazon most likely because of one intention and that is to buy stuff.

-- Indirect Business – These websites have profit from affiliate marketing.
-These websites try to help the visitor firs; offer him a solution or give advice.
+- Indirect Business – Websites that have profit from affiliate marketing.
+These websites try to help the visitor first; offer him a solution or give advice.